Updated 30/06/2025

 7. Brunnera macrophylla (Siberian bugloss) ‘Jack Frost’

-This list wouldn’t be complete without mentioning this perennial which is recognised by the silver, heart-shaped leaves.
-The leaves with green veins are the stars of the show, however there are small blue flowers that bloom in spring.
+This list wouldn’t be complete without mentioning this perennial recognisable by its silver, heart-shaped leaves.
+Although those leaves are undoubtedly the stars of the show, an added bonus are the small, pretty blue flowers that appear in spring.

 - Flowers in spring